How To Create Quick Reports With Sked Instagram Analytics Tools

-Without Instagram analytics, it’s tricky for our clients to truly tell what we’re doing behind the scenes.
+Without Instagram analytics tools, it’s tricky for our clients to truly tell what we’re doing behind the scenes.
 And although you’d never do it, if you’re manually recording analytics, who’s to say you’re not fudging them?

 Tracking the ‘Following Count’ gives insight into some of the behind the scenes stuff.

 Along with tracking followers, we like to report on how many accounts are being followed.
-And with Sked’s Instagram analytics feature, these are 100% based on metrics.
+And with Sked’s Instagram analytics tools, these are 100% based on metrics.

 3. Posts Published

 Depending on their strategy, sometimes we share ‘Posts Published’ with our clients too.